Iraq became a Party to the WHO Framework Convention on Tobacco Control on June 15, 2008.

 Cigarette Contents and Disclosures

-Although the law authorizes the Ministry of Health to develop specifications for the manufacture and importation of tobacco products, the Ministry of Health has not yet issued such regulations and the contents of cigarettes remain unregulated.
+The law regulates specified contents of cigarettes, including restricting the use of sweeteners and flavoring agents.
 The law does not require that manufacturers and importers disclose to government authorities information on the contents and emissions of their products.

 Roadmap to Tobacco Control Legislation